external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

 subsystem.
 The argument (``size``) is the size of the entire data passed to the kernel, including the size of the header.
 The body for this command is an array of request structures (struct isp_operation).
 A request either adds or removes of an operation.
+For all the added operations, the user-space need to make sure that the data structures referenced from them remain valid and unchanged until their completion is read.

 If an opration has dependencies, they must be set at the time of adding the dependent operation.
 It cannot be changed after the request is